bhattin82/DueDateCalculator/README.md

 # DueDateCalculator

-This repository contains the code for the due date calculator.
+This repository contains the code for the implementation of a due date calculator in an issue tracking system (ITS).
+The due date calculator is provided the inputs (date the problem was reported, time the problem was reported, day the problem was reported and the turnaround time).
+The calculator outputs the deadline for the problem to be resolved.
+The code takes into consideration the following rules:

+ 1. Working hours are from 9 AM to 5 PM (Monday to Friday)
+ 2. The turnaround time is in working hours.
+ 3. A problem can only be reported during working hours.

+The code was written using Test Driven Development (TDD).
 The calculator_tests.py consists of all the unit tests written for the due date calculator.
-The tests can be run by the following command: python3 calculator_tests.py
+The tests can be run with the following command: python3 calculator_tests.py

 The calculator.py has the due date calculator implementation.
-For more testing of the due date calculator, the calculator.py can be run with the following command: python3 calculator.py date time turnaround weekday
+For further testing of the due date calculator, the calculator.py file can be ran with the following command: python3 calculator.py date time turnaround weekday

 The date format should be mm/dd/year, and the time should be in the 24 hour format.